 From all over the world!
 From Den Haag in the Netherlands to Santiago in Chile; from Gabriola Island, BC to Halifax, NS; from Brooklyn, NY to Portland, OR, we have students across North America and beyond.
-They're all apart, yet all connected to a community of fellow writers through the Optional-Residency MFA program.
+They may live miles apart, yet they’re all intimately connected to a community of fellow writers through the Optional-Residency MFA program.

 Join our community, wherever you’re writing from.

-The optional-residency program mirrors our highly-regarded residential MFA.
+The Optional-Residency MFA Program mirrors our highly-regarded residential MFA.
 You graduate with the same degree, and are evaluated by the same criteria and standards.

 A Focus on Writing